OzelotVanilla/GoldbachEnc/readme.md

 Then, the decrypt approach is $m = c \% n \cdot a \% k$ to calculate the original text.

+> Do not forget the algorithm once add one leading one.
+> This leading one is removed after $m$ is calculated.

 Specialty and Strength
 ----